maplebird/url_lookup/README.md

 You can set test environment to spawn a database container on a non-standard port and have the server container automatically connect to it.

+This can be useful if you already have MySQL server running on the host and experience port collisions.

 To do this, just set this environment variable before running `wrapper.sh`:

 ```bash
 export URL_LOOKUP_DBPORT=3307
 ```

-Then run the 3 scripts from the previous section.
 No further work should be required.

 ## Local server (app server not running in docker)